 While invited artists can benefit from a place to live and work surrounded by nature, enabling them to focus on their work, our community benefits from the opportunity to experience that thoughtful and unique voice that artists have within themselves.

-A final thank you goes to your support.
-At the end of the line, our costumers make it all possible!
+A final thank-you goes to your support.
+In the end, it is our costumers that make it all possible!